YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 # Key Pairs
 - When we launch our instance, we will need to select a key pair
 - It is used to log in to our instance
+- Key pair file can only be downloaded once, so don't lose the file